Williams Sonoma for egg molds?!?!

 Each mold consists of three pieces, with a cookie-cutter portion, little cap for the bottom, and a shaped plunger with a raised plastic design to create the pattern (giving you the cow face, etc.).

 I figured they’d work just fine as ice cream sandwich molds, cookie cutters, and onigiri molds, but I was most curious about how they’d do as hard-boiled egg shapers.
 You may have seen these crazy gadgets before (photo below): you hard-boil an egg, peel it while it’s hot, pop it into a plastic mold while it’s still hot and pliant, and click the lid shut.
 Dump the whole thing into cold water for 10 minutes, and you’ve got an egg that looks like a rabbit head or a star.
 Only thing is, they’re hard to come by outside Japan, and they don’t seem to have many other uses.
-(July 2008 EDIT: You can get the egg molds below cheaply at Ichiban Kan’s online store for US$1.50 per pair (US shipping only), J-List starting at $3.20 per pair (international shipping), and from eBay sellers.
+(June 2014 EDIT: You can get the egg molds below and a variety of others at stores such as Amazon, J-List starting at $3.20 per pair (international shipping), and from eBay sellers.
 Check out my list of online bento stores for additional sources.)

 I boiled three eggs, peeled them while they were still very hot, and plopped them into the wet molds.
 But because these molds weren’t originally designed for eggs, they don’t have little latches to keep everything closed tightly around the egg while it chills in water.
 I improvised by looping a thick rubber band around the plunger & mold to apply even pressure.
 Here they are taking a cold bath: